lynxonSSS/deploy/README.md

 -p                 Specify the port to be killed.<br/>
 -c                 Specify the command to be executed on the root directory specified.<br/>
 -g                 Specify if git is configured or if pull is required.<br/>

+# How to install?
+Clone or download the repository.
+Keep the contents into a directory and then add environment variable PATH as */deploy/bin